martinbiel/StochasticPrograms.jl/README.md

 ```

-Alternatively, the expected results of using the EV solution (EEV) can be obtained directly through the `EEV` command.
+Alternatively, the expected results of using the EV solution (EEV) can be obtained directly through the `EEV` command:

 ```julia
 julia> EEV(sp)